List of awards and nominations received by Kamal Haasan

 Kamal Haasan (Note: In an interview, Haasan revealed that Parthasarathy was one of the names given to him.
 He was initially named after the Parthasarathy deity at Pallava-era temple in Chennai.
 Later his father changed his name to Kamal Haasan.
-His name as per the records of Rajya Sabha is Shri Kamal Haasan.) (born 7 November 1954) is an Indian actor, filmmaker and politician who predominantly works in Tamil cinema, and currently serving as a Member of Parliament, Rajya Sabha for Tamil Nadu.
+His name as per the records of Rajya Sabha is Shri Kamal Haasan.) (born 7 November 1954) is an Indian actor, filmmaker and politician who works primarily in Tamil cinema, and currently serving as a Member of Parliament, Rajya Sabha for Tamil Nadu.